 Prevents Osteoporosis

-For optimum bone health and to prevent osteoporosis, it is very important that we should maintain the pH of the body and eat a recommended amount of calcium. pH of the body can be maintained through diet by consuming fruits and vegetables daily.
+For optimum bone health and to prevent osteoporosis, we must maintain the pH of the body and eat a recommended amount of calcium. pH of the body can be maintained through diet by consuming fruits and vegetables daily.
 Pears can help to absorb the calcium consumed easily as they are rich in boron which aids bone health.

 Enhances Skin Texture

-An adequate amount of Vitamin A and C could be obtained from the pear fruit which helps to prevent the damage from the oxidative stress caused from the poor diet, stress and pollution.
-It also reduces the dryness of the skin and reduces the wrinkles.
+An adequate amount of Vitamin A and C could be obtained from the pear fruit which helps to prevent the damage from the oxidative stress caused by the poor diet, stress, and pollution.
+It also reduces the dryness of the skin and reduces wrinkles.

 The phenolic content in pear fruit comprises useful skin-whitening agents.
 Pear fruit extracts are being used as a skin treatment ingredient because it is not only an antioxidant but may also possess UVB-blocking ability.